postsharp/Metalama.Documentation/content/conceptual/sdk/custom-metrics.md

 ### Step 3.
 Create the metric implementation

 A metric requires several implementation classes.
-All must be contained in the weaver project created in Step 1.
+All of these must be contained in the weaver project created in Step 1.

 1. Create a visitor class that derives from <xref:Microsoft.CodeAnalysis.CSharp.CSharpSyntaxVisitor`1>, where `T` is the metric type created above.
 Override the relevant `Visit` methods in this class.
-This is the actual implementation of the metric.
+This class forms the actual implementation of the metric.
 The visitor should recursively compute the metric for each syntax node in the syntax tree.
-The visitor is invoked by the metric provider (described below) for each _member_, i.e. the visitor should not implement aggregation at type or namespace level.
+The visitor is invoked by the metric provider (described below) for each _member_.
+The visitor should not implement aggregation at the type or namespace level.

 2. Create a public class that derives from <xref:Metalama.Framework.Engine.Metrics.SyntaxMetricProvider`1>, where `T` is again the same metric type.
 In the class constructor, pass an instance of the visitor created in the previous step.